versionone/continuum-cli/examples/README.md

 ## The Response

-By default, the Cato REST API returns results in XML format.
+By default, the REST API returns results in XML format.
 This is configurable via the querystring argument:
 ```
 &output_format=<xml|json|text>
 ```